 “The fourth beast is a fourth kingdom that will appear on earth.
 It will be different from all the other kingdoms and will devour the whole earth, trampling it down and crushing it.
 The ten horns are ten kings who will come from this kingdom.
 After them another king will arise, different from the earlier ones; he will subdue three kings.
 He will speak against the Most High and oppress his holy people and try to change the set times and the laws.”
 Dan.
 7:23-25

-In these verses, we learn that a Fourth Kingdom will appear on earth from which ten kings will arise as represented by the ten horns.
-From these ten kings another king will come (the Beast) who will subdue three of the ten kings.
-This explains why the Beast emerges from the sea with ten horns, representing the ten kings who will form this kingdom, but with only seven heads, representing how the Beast will subdue three of the kings.
+In these verses, we learn that a fourth kingdom will appear on earth from which ten kings will arise as represented by the ten horns.
+From these ten kings another king will come (the beast) who will subdue three of the ten kings.The defeat of the three kings at the hands of the beast is reflected in how the above passages describe the kingdom of the beast as having ten heads (kings) with ten crowns (authority) on their heads, while in the previous chapter, the ten heads have only seven crowns.
+The difference between the ten crowns and the seven crowns represents how the beast will subdue three of the ten kings.

-The Re-Emergence of the Ancient Roman Empire
+The Roman Empire

-When we look at a map, we notice that the Ancient Roman Empire encompassed the regions surrounding the Mediterranean Sea.
-Today, this same area includes the block of European nations that border the Mediterranean Sea to the north, and the nine North African and Middle Eastern countries that encircle the Mediterranean Sea to the south.
-Daniel tells us that from these same nations will come the Fourth Kingdom and the ten kings (the union of European states being considered as one king) who will give their power to the Beast (the antichrist).
+From the historical account, we know that the borders of the Ancient Roman Empire consisted of the lands surrounding the Mediterranean Sea.
+When we look at today’s map, these same territories include the European states that surround the Mediterranean Sea to the north, and the North African and Middle Eastern countries that encircle the Mediterranean Sea to the south.
+Daniel tells us that from these same lands will come the ten nations (the union of European states being considered as one nation) that will give their power to the beast.

 “Your Majesty looked, and there before you stood a large statue—an enormous, dazzling statue, awesome in appearance.
 The head of the statue was made of pure gold, its chest and arms of silver, its belly and thighs of bronze, its legs of iron, its feet partly of iron and partly of baked clay.”
 Dan.
 2:31-33